- Home

 Southern Africa Safari Tourism Market Summary

-The Southern Africa safari tourism market size was estimated at USD 13.20 billion in 2024 and is projected to reach USD 29.84 billion by 2033, growing at a CAGR of 9.4% from 2025 to 2033.
+The Southern Africa safari tourism market size was estimated at USD 14.56 billion in 2025 and is projected to reach USD 29.84 billion in 2033, growing at a CAGR of 9.3% from 2026 to 2033.
 Growing awareness and concern for wildlife conservation and environmental sustainability have fueled the demand for responsible and sustainable tourism experiences.

 Key Market Trends & Insights

-- The safari tourism market in South Africa accounted for the largest market revenue share of 49.34% in 2024.
+- The South Africa safari tourism market led Southern Africa, with the largest share of 49.2% in 2025.

-- By type, the adventure tourism segment led the market with the largest revenue share in 57.04% in 2024.
+- By type, the adventure safari segment held the largest market share of 56.7% in 2025.

-- Based on accommodation type, the safari resorts & lodges segment led the market with the largest revenue share of 39.80% in 2024.
+- By accommodation type, the safari resorts & lodges segment held the largest market share in 2025.

 Market Size & Forecast